A weak transport approach to the Schr\"odinger-Bass bridge: Infimal convolution of weak transport problems

 \begin{remark} \leavevmode \begin{enumerate} \item In the setting of \Cref{prop:properties_inf_conv}, fix $(x,\eta) \in \mathcal X \times \cP_p(\mathcal Z)$ and assume that the map

 is strictly convex on $\cP_p(\mathcal Y)$.
 Then the minimizer attaining $C_{V \Box W}(x,\eta)$ is unique.

-\item The dual representation \eqref{eq:VBoxW_dual} may equivalently be written with $\mathcal C_{b,p}(\mathcal Z)$ in place of $L_{b,p}(\mathcal Z)$, by the standard weak transport duality applied to the standard weak transport cost $C_{V\Box W}$.
+\item The dual representation \eqref{eq:VBoxW_dual} may equivalently be written with $C_{b,p}(\mathcal Z)$ in place of $L_{b,p}(\mathcal Z)$, by the standard weak transport duality applied to the standard weak transport cost $C_{V\Box W}$.

 \item As is clear from the proof of \Cref{prop:properties_inf_conv}, convexity of $\rho \mapsto C_V(x,\rho)$ is not used in the derivation of \eqref{eq:VBoxW_primal}--\eqref{eq:VBoxW_dual}.
-Hence these statements remain valid under assumptions on $C_V$ weaker than those of a standard weak transport cost.
-In particular, even if $C_V$ is not convex in its second argument, the induced cost $C_{V\Box W}$ is still a standard weak transport cost. \end{enumerate} \end{remark}
+Hence these statements remain valid under assumptions on $C_V$ weaker than those of a standard weak transport cost, even though $V\Box W$ need not itself be a standard weak transport problem. \end{enumerate} \end{remark}

-Finally, \Cref{prop:properties_inf_conv} shows that $C_{V\Box W}$ is a standard weak transport cost.
-In particular, $C_{V\Box W}$ is lower semicontinuous.
-This allows us to obtain a measurable choice of minimizers, as recorded in the next lemma.
+\Cref{prop:properties_inf_conv} identifies $V\Box W$ as a standard weak optimal transport problem with cost $C_{V\Box W}$.
+The following lemma gives a compactness property of minimizing sequences in $\cP_p(\mathcal Y)$ for $V\Box W$ which will be used in the stability analysis in \cref{subsec:stability}.
+We emphasize that tightness alone does not imply attainment of the infimum in $\cP_p(\mathcal Y)$.